aws-samples/automated-testing-graph-queries/README.md

 This repository provides an approach to the automated testing of queries that have been written to run against a property graph in Amazon Neptune.
 The code is written in Typescript, although the concept can be extended to any language that can query a property graph.
+Details of the approach can be found in this blog post https://aws.amazon.com/blogs/database/automated-testing-of-amazon-neptune-data-access-with-apache-tinkerpop-gremlin/

 The example code provided in this repository does not require any cloud resources to run, and can be executed entirely on a developers local environment, enabling functional testing of graph queries that